Peter Nemeth: Early life

 Nemeth graduated from St. Joseph's High School in South Bend in 1959.

 City councilman

 Nemeth served as a member of the South Bend Common Council.

 Mayoralty

-Nemeth was first elected mayor of South Bend in 1975.
+Nemeth was elected mayor of South Bend in 1975.

 In 1977, Century Center was opened.
 In the summer of 1977, Nemeth was able to secure $528,000 in Economic Development Administration funds for the construction of a lighted parking lot near Century Center and improvements to nearby Island Park.

 Among the projects Nemeth championed was the East Race Waterway, which was later funded and constructed during his successor Roger Parent's tenure.
 Along with others, Nemeth fought to prevent the ceasing of South Shore Line passenger service when Chesapeake and Ohio Railway was looking at ending the service.
 In 1979, the city sold-off its Union Station.

-Nemeth did not seek reelection in 1979, and was succeeded as mayor by Roger Parent.
+Nemeth did not seek re-election in 1979, and was succeeded as mayor by Roger Parent.
+Nemeth left office as a popular mayor.
+He stayed out of politics for the next seven years, breaking this to endorse Joe Kernan's (ultimately successful) candidacy ahead of the Democratic primary of the 1987 mayoral election.
+This was regarded to be an important endorsement for Kernan in the hotly-contested primary.